CVUA-RRW/FooDMe/docs/userguide/run.md

 !!! info

-    Specifying a prefix for the conda environment is not nescessary but will allow you to recycle created environments between runs.
+    Specifying a prefix for the conda environment is not nescessary but will allow you to reuse created environments between runs.
 Doing so will save up, time, ressources, and memory on each execution.

 ## Run-specific parameters